quang-do-se/aws-certs/devops/tmp/study.md

 - An `EC2` instance cannot subscribe to an `SNS` message.
 A `Lambda` function can subscribe to an `SNS` message.

+- EBS vs. EFS vs. S3
+  - `EBS` is a high-performance per-instance block storage system designed to act as storage for a single EC2 instance (most of the time).
+  - `EFS` is a highly scalable file storage system designed to provide flexible storage for **multiple EC2 instances**.
+  - `S3` is an object storage system, designed to provide archiving and data control options and to interface with other services **beyond** EC2.
+It’s also useful for storing static html pages and shared storage for applications.

 ----------

 ### ElasticBeanstalk